-Data to be recorded is sent from a host computer to the tape system together with two types of separator marks which indicate the logical separation(s) of the data.
-The user data, separator marks and associated information are formed into groups before being recorded on the tape.
 Each group is recorded on a group of tracks.
-The part of each track in which the user data, separator marks and associated information are recorded is called the Main Zone of the track.
+The part of each track in which the user data, Separator Marks and associated information are recorded is called the Main Zone of the track.
 Additional information about the contents of the group, the location of the track(s) and the contents of the track(s) is recorded in two parts of each track called Sub Zones.
 The two Sub Zones together constitute the Sub Data Area of the track.

-In the following description all operations on the data received from the host computer, including the use of error detecting and correcting codes, are described.
+In the following description all operations on the data received from the host computer, including the use of error detecting and correcting codes, but excluding Processing, are described.
 Then the method of recording on the tape and the tape layout itself will be described.
 However, because of the inherent characteristics of this format, where required, advance references to the tape layout will also be made in the course of the description of the operations on the data.

-9.2.
-Basic Groups
+9.2 Basic Groups

-The data to be recorded shall be grouped in Basic Groups of 126632 bytes.
+The data to be recorded shall be grouped in Basic Groups of 126 632 bytes.
 Each Basic Group shall be identified by a running number allocated consecutively starting with zero.
-In each Basic Group the bytes are identified by a running number from 1 to 126632.
+In each Basic Group the bytes are identified by a running number from 1 to 126 632.

 The structure of Basic Group No. 0 is not specified by this Standard.
-The data for this group is generated by the tape system (see Appendix M).
+The data for this group is generated by the tape system (see annex M).
 It is recorded as the Vendor Group (see 14.5.1).

-Data and separator marks received from the host computer shall be grouped in the Basic Groups following Basic Group No. 0 starting with Basic Group No. 1.
+Data and Separator Marks received from the host computer shall be grouped in the Basic Groups following Basic Group No. 0 starting with Basic Group No. 1.
 These Basic Groups shall be structured as follows.

-In this Standard, there are two types of separator marks which are referred to as Separator 1 and Separator 2.
-Some other standards, e.g. those which define an interface between a tape drive and a host computer, use the terms "file mark" and "set mark" to denote separator marks.
+In this Standard, there are two types of Separator Marks which are referred to as Separator 1 and Separator 2.
+Some other standards, e.g. those which define an interface between a tape drive and a host computer, use the terms "file mark" and "set mark" to denote Separator Marks.
 It is recommended that Separator 1 be equated to file mark and Separator 2 be equated to set mark.

-Fig. 25 - Structure of a Basic Group
+Figure 25 - Structure of a Basic Group

-The user data is progressing into the Basic Group from left to right (as seen in Fig. 25).
-At the same time a part of the Basic Group called Index progresses from right to left.
+Data, which comprises Entities and/or Unprocessed Records, shall progress into the Basic Group from left to right (as seen in figure 25).
+At the same time a part of the Basic Group, called the Block Access Table, shall progress from right to left.
+The Group Information Table shall occupy the last 32 bytes of the Basic Group.

-9.2.1 Index
+9.2.1 Entity